Welcome to today's edition of the Rush 24-7 podcast.

 Jay Carney, the White House press secretary.

-This is from yesterday afternoon, and this was after all this budget talk that we engaged in yesterday, and uh uh the debt limit increase and the controversy surrounding that.
+And this was all this budget talk that we engaged in yesterday and the debt limit increase and the controversy surrounding that.

 I don't think you disagree with that.

-Does the president think the economy uh recovery has now reached a level where it's kind of inevitable?
+Does the president think the economy recovery has now reached a level where it's kind of inevitable?

 We need to do everything we can here in Washington to ensure that the recovery continues.